StuartsProjects/SX12XX-LoRa/ReadMe.md

 # SX12XX Library

-This Arduino library supports the SX126x, SX127x and SX128x Semtech LoRa devices.

-Included is a wide range of functional example programs for using sensors, GPSs as trackers, displays, remote control and camera image transfer for Arducam or ESP32CAM.
-Other examples demonstrate transmitting FM tones, playing tunes, or sending FSK RTTY data.
-Link testing programs enable device performance and sensitivity to be measured.
+This Arduino LoRa library is I hope different to other libraries, this LoRa library has a specific emphasis on providing a large range of working examples for common applications.

+There are the normal basic transmit and receive examples, but there are many additional real world examples for;

+- Sending and receiving sensor data.
+- Remote control of devices, turning LEDs on\off etc.
+- GPS tracker transmitters and receivers with displays.
+- Using joysticks and servos for remote control.
+- Examples using sleep modes for low power consumption.
+- High altitude balloon trackers.
+- Transferring large data arrays or files.
+- Sending and receiving images from ESP32CAMs.
+- Sending and receiving packets where an acknowledge is required.
+- Sending requests to remote nodes for the return of specific data.
+- Link test programs to test LoRa devices and antennas.
+- Packet loggers with displays.
+- Transmitting data with FSK RTTY.
+- Transmitting FM tones and playing tunes (Star Wars).

+The coding style of the library functions is (I hope) kept simple so that its easy to understand and modify for custom applications.

+There are the standard examples showing how to send and receive arrays of data and very easy to use examples that write and read data and variables direct into and from the LoRa devices internal buffer.
+Examples for sending and receiving structures too.

-A recent addition is the concept of 'Reliable' packets where the library functions automatically append a payload CRC and network ID to each packet.
+The library includes the concept of 'Reliable' packets where the library functions automatically append a payload CRC and network ID to each packet.
 This means the receiver can be very confident that the received packet is from a known source and in the correct sequence.
 Additionally the transmitter can require a valid acknowledge response from the receiver before it continues.

 The reliable packets are used for the data transfer examples where LoRa can be used to reliably move images, files or arrays from one Arduino to another.
 These image or file transfers can also be forwarded from the Arduino to a folder on a PC via a local Serial YModem transfer.

 There are  examples for the distance measuring or ranging functions of the SX128X, tested up to 85km.
 Fast Long Range Communication (FLRC) packets are also  supported on the SX128X and these packets have an on air rate of up to 1,300,000bps.

 The Semtech LoRa devices are used to manufacture a range of LoRa modules sold by companies such as Hope, Dorji, NiceRF and others.
 The library does not support LoRa modules with a UART based interface such as those from Ebyte and Microchip.